Andrettin/Wyrmsun/readme.txt

 * Quests
 - Instead of going directly to the next mission, quests now return the player to the quest screen for the last played quest's world.
+- In the Westward Migration quest (Germanic), the area around the glyph now starts revealed.

 * Terrain
 - Fixed bug which caused trees to not regrow correctly.

+* Units
+- Fixed bug which caused a crash when an archer's missile arrived at a dead unit.

 -----------------------------------------------------------------------
 - 1.0.2